Moremar/IT_tutorials/CyberSecurity/Security/Cryptography.md

 ### Certificate Authority

 PKI requires an external trusted 3rd-party to provide the website public key.
-Certificate authorities issue digital certificates.
+Certificate Authorities (CA) issue digital certificates.
 A digital certificate is a digitally signed document binding a public key with a user's identity (person or server).

 Standard **X.509** is used for digital certificates in PKI.
 It contains the user's information and the certificate authority's information.

 Digital certificates must be purchased at certificate authorities.
 By default, they include only one domain (like www.example.com) but we can buy a **wildcard certificate** to include all subdomains.

 Digital certificates can be **single-sided** (only the server has a certificate) or **dual-sided** (both client and server need a certificate).